Punchbowl Place

 No analysis available

-I looked for phrases such as lease expires, ground lease ends, leasehold, or any 4-digit expiry year.
-Nothing in the remarks indicates the building is leasehold or provides a lease expiration date.
+I looked for leasehold language and any 4-digit lease expiry year such as "lease expires 2050" or "ground lease ends".
+Nothing in the remarks indicates the building is on leased land or provides an expiration year.

 No analysis available

-I looked for any fire/life safety compliance language in the remarks and found nothing explicit.
-Without a direct statement, I cannot confirm that the building passed FLSE or a similar inspection.
+I looked for fire/life safety compliance language such as FLSE passed, fire safety certified, life safety compliant, or passed fire inspection, but found no explicit reference.
+Without a direct statement in the remarks, I cannot confirm that the building passed a fire/life safety evaluation.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.